lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-primitive-and-object-arrays/index.md

 val array: Array<Long> = arrayOf(1,2,3)
 ```

 The fact that you can see the `Array` uses generics should highlight that it is not a primitive array.
 This is a fact in both Java and Kotlin, that generic types cannot be primitives.
 Otherwise, it could be switched out for `Array<long>`, and we would all be happy.
-The code above compiles down to a object array of `Long[]` instead of a primitive `long[]`.
+The code above compiles down to an object array of `Long[]` instead of a primitive `long[]`.

 This situation is somewhat unique to arrays.
 A Kotlin `Long` used by itself can compile to either a `Long` or `long` in JVM bytecode.
 The compiled type depends on the nullability of the field.
 Arrays are more explicit, so their types won't change when compiled.